Risk Assessments With DV-ACT

 What will happen at the appointments?

 The assessor will want to interview you for 4-6 hours in total and will speak to you about whether you would prefer longer or shorter appointments and what time is best for you.
 You must attend the appointments alone and you should not have anyone with you.
-Please talk to your social worker if you need help with childcare or travel.
-These interviews can take place using an interpreter if you need one, so please also mention this to the assessor in case they are unaware of this.
+Please talk to your social worker if you need help with childcare, travel or technical help with setting up online appointments.
+These interviews can take place using an interpreter if you need one, so please also mention this to the assessor in advance of your first appointment in case they are unaware of this.

-Due to Coronavirus restrictions, the interview may take place remotely using Zoom or another video calling app.
+Most interviews with DV-ACT now take place remotely using Zoom or another video calling app.
 The assessor will speak to you about how this can be completed safely and it would be helpful if you could; choose a room that has a good signal and is appropriate with a low risk of being interrupted, tell others in the home that you are not to be interrupted (a sign could be placed on the door) and use headphones (with headphones the prospect of someone overhearing the conversation is reduced).
-For further information on attending appointments remotely visit our post https://www.dvact.org/post/attending-dv-act-appointments-remotely
+It is important that your appointments are confidential and that you are alone in a room where you will not be overheard.
+At the beginning of the appointment, the assessor will ask you to confirm that you are in a room on your own and may ask you to show them the room on your device.

 In the assessment interviews, the assessor will ask questions about incidents of domestic abuse, your background, both personally and within past and present relationships, and your response to the local authorities concerns.